Yves-CHEN/DENTIST/README.md

 ```
 > \-\-out \<the output file prefix\>

-Specifies the prefix of output file.
-The output of the QC test statistics is in the following format,
+Specifies the prefix of the output file.
+The output of DENTIST is in the following format.
 ```
 rsID        chisq   -log10(P)  ifDup rs131538    0.012   0.91       0
 rs140378    14.4    2          0
 ...
 ```
-For each variants,  the first column specifies the rsID, followed by the QC test statistics used in DENTIST (which is a $\chi^2$ test), the p-value of the test statistics in -log10 (*) and a indicator of whether the variant is in strong correlation (|r| > 0.99) with any other variant, 0 for none is found and 1 for at least one is found.
+For each variant, the first column shows the rsID, followed by the DENTIST test statistic (follows a $\chi^2$ distribution with 1 degree of freedom under the null), and the corresponding $-log_{10}(p-value)$ .
+The last column is an indicator of whether the variant is in strong LD (|r| > 0.99) with any other variants, 0 for none and 1 for at least one.

 # Parameters
 > \-\-target \<rsID\>

-Is trailed by an rsID to specify a region of 20Mb of interest centered at position specified by rsID.
-The rsID should present in the Plink bed file.
-A warning is reported if the target rsID is not found and DENTIST will run across the chromosome rather than the specified regions by --target.
-Notably, the locating of this rsID in the bfile is performed before --maf flag.
+Specifies a region of 20 Mb centred at a position specified by rsID.
+The rsID should be present in the PLINK bim file.
+A warning will be reported if the target rsID is not found, and DENTIST will run across the chromosome rather than the specified region.

 > \-\-maf \<minimal MAF threshold\>

-Specifies the MAF threshold, so that markers from the bfile with a MAF smaller than this value would be precluded from the analysis.
-This exclusion is performed after --target.
+Specifies a MAF threshold so that variants with MAFs smaller than this value will be precluded from the analysis.
+Note that this exclusion is performed after --target.

 > \-\-wind-dist \<window size\>

-Is trailed by sliding window size measured in the number of base pairs.
-The default value is 2000000 base pairs.
-This is the default option unless overruled by --wind.
+Specifies the size of a sliding window (in bp units).
+The default value is 2000000 bp.
 > \-\-thread-num \<ncpus\>

-Specifies the number of threads for parallel computing, given that DENTIST is powered by OpenMP.
+Specifies the number of threads for parallel computing using OpenMP.
 The default value is 1.

 > \-\-num-iterations \<number of iterations\>

-Specifies the number of iterations for z-score consistency test (see Method).
-A large value increases the cost of computation, but a smaller value can reduce the accuracy and increase the false discovery rate.
-We experimented with this parameter and set it to a default value of 10, which presents the best trade-off.
+Specifies the number of iterations in the DENTIST analysis (see Method).
+A too large value will increase the computational costs and a too small value will increase the false discovery rate.
+We have experimented with this parameter and set a default value of 10 for a good trade-off.

 > \-\-delta-MAF \<threshold\>

-Specifies the threshold for the acceptable differences in MAFs between a reference sample and a summary data.
+Specifies a threshold for variants with MAF differences between the GWAS summary and LD reference data set.
 This filter is not applied by default.
-The usually used thresholds include 0.1 and 0.2.
+The commonly used thresholds include 0.1 and 0.2.